Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Skin Prick Test (SPT)

-A larger wheal generally means a stronger allergic response.
-However, size alone doesn’t always correlate with symptom severity; clinical history matters too.
+A larger wheal can suggest a stronger skin response.
+However, wheal size alone doesn’t always correlate with symptom severity; clinical history still matters.

 Blood Tests (Specific IgE Testing)

 Blood allergy testing measures Immunoglobulin E (IgE) antibodies made in response to allergens.
-It’s often used when skin testing isn’t possible due to skin conditions or medications.
+It’s often used when skin testing isn’t possible because of skin conditions, medication use, or other clinical reasons.

-Results appear as numerical values representing antibody concentration, usually measured in kilo units per liter (kU/L).
-Here’s a rough guide:
+Results appear as numerical values representing antibody concentration, usually measured in kilo units of allergen-specific antibody per liter (kU/L or kUA/L).
+Many labs report a reference range beginning around 0.35 kU/L, but interpretation categories can vary by laboratory and assay.
+In general:

 | IgE Level (kU/L) | Interpretation | Description |